 The investigation was concluded in July 1998, but the NASD did not send out Wells Letters until June 1999.
 (A Wells Letter is a notification to a defendant that there is going to be a recommendation of an enforcement action, and giving the respondent the opportunity to make his own submission).

-In affirming the Hearing Panel’s dismissal of the action, the upheld the decision and issued a lengthy opinion on the issue of delay in the commencement of proceedings.
+In affirming the Hearing Panel’s dismissal of the action, they upheld the decision and issued a lengthy opinion on the issue of delay in the commencement of proceedings.

-NAC acknowledged that there was no statute of limitations which protected respondents, but also acknowledged that the concepts of equity, due process, and fairness operated to prevent the prosecution of untimely complaints.
+NAC acknowledged that there was no statute of limitations that protected respondents, but also acknowledged that the concepts of equity, due process, and fairness operated to prevent the prosecution of untimely complaints.